ACEsuit/Polynomials4ML.jl/docs/src/api.md

 The `release!` function can still be applied to output arrays that are not a `CachedArray`, this will then simply be a no-op.

 !!! danger "Usage of `CachedArray` outputs"
     `CachedArray`s can cause type instabilities when used in unexpected ways.
-To prevent this, if `B::CachedArray` is an output from a basis (or similar) simply use its parent instead, `parent(B)`.
+To prevent this, if `B::CachedArray` is an output from a basis (or similar) simply use its unwrapped `PtrArray` instead by calling `unwrap(B)` in `ObjectPools.jl`.
 This will extract the internally stored array, normally a core Julia `Array` or a `PtrArray` from the package `StrideArrays.jl`.

 ## ChainRules.jl integration